M-Abdullah-Khan-786/Clinic-Landing-Page/README.md

 **Clinic Landing Page Project**

 This project aims to create a responsive landing page for a clinic using modern web development tools and frameworks, specifically React, Vite, and Tailwind CSS.
-This README provides theoretical details and instructions on how to set up the project and develop the landing page.

 **Project Overview**